aws-samples/amazon-transcribe-live-meeting-assistant/lma-ai-stack/TranscriptLambdaHookFunction.md

 ## Accessing cumulative transcript for the call
 You can use the [Fetch Transcript](./FetchTranscriptLambda.md) function to retrieve the cumulative transcript of the call, up to but not including the current transcription segment.
 This may be useful when your processing function requires prior context to process the current segment.

-## Register the Lambda function with LCA
+## Register the Lambda function with LMA

-Use the LCA CloudFormation template parameter **Lambda Hook Function ARN for Custom Transcript Segment Processing (existing)** to set the ARN value for your custom Lambda hook function when ceating a new LCA stack, or when updating an existing one.
+Use the LMA CloudFormation template parameter **Lambda Hook Function ARN for Custom Transcript Segment Processing (existing)** to set the ARN value for your custom Lambda hook function when ceating a new LMA stack, or when updating an existing one.
 You find the ARN for your Lambda in the AWS Lambda console - it has this format:
 ```
 arn:aws:lambda:us-east-1:<accountId>:function:<functionName>
 ```

-Use the LCA CloudFormation template parameter **Lambda Hook Function Mode Non-Partial only** to choose whether to call your function for NonPartial segments only (`true`, recommended) , or all segments (`false`).
+Use the LMA CloudFormation template parameter **Lambda Hook Function Mode Non-Partial only** to choose whether to call your function for NonPartial segments only (`true`, recommended) , or all segments (`false`).